mydatamyconsent/go-sdk/docs/DataConsentRequestedFinancialAccount.md

 `func (o *DataConsentRequestedFinancialAccount) UnsetDrn()`

 UnsetDrn ensures that no value is present for Drn, not even an explicit nil
-### GetFromDatetime

-`func (o *DataConsentRequestedFinancialAccount) GetFromDatetime() time.Time`

-GetFromDatetime returns the FromDatetime field if non-nil, zero value otherwise.

-### GetFromDatetimeOk

-`func (o *DataConsentRequestedFinancialAccount) GetFromDatetimeOk() (*time.Time, bool)`

-GetFromDatetimeOk returns a tuple with the FromDatetime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetFromDatetime

-`func (o *DataConsentRequestedFinancialAccount) SetFromDatetime(v time.Time)`

-SetFromDatetime sets FromDatetime field to given value.

-### HasFromDatetime

-`func (o *DataConsentRequestedFinancialAccount) HasFromDatetime() bool`

-HasFromDatetime returns a boolean if a field has been set.

-### GetToDatetime

-`func (o *DataConsentRequestedFinancialAccount) GetToDatetime() time.Time`

-GetToDatetime returns the ToDatetime field if non-nil, zero value otherwise.

-### GetToDatetimeOk

-`func (o *DataConsentRequestedFinancialAccount) GetToDatetimeOk() (*time.Time, bool)`

-GetToDatetimeOk returns a tuple with the ToDatetime field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetToDatetime

-`func (o *DataConsentRequestedFinancialAccount) SetToDatetime(v time.Time)`

-SetToDatetime sets ToDatetime field to given value.

-### HasToDatetime

-`func (o *DataConsentRequestedFinancialAccount) HasToDatetime() bool`

-HasToDatetime returns a boolean if a field has been set.

-### GetProviderId

-`func (o *DataConsentRequestedFinancialAccount) GetProviderId() string`

-GetProviderId returns the ProviderId field if non-nil, zero value otherwise.

-### GetProviderIdOk

-`func (o *DataConsentRequestedFinancialAccount) GetProviderIdOk() (*string, bool)`

-GetProviderIdOk returns a tuple with the ProviderId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetProviderId

-`func (o *DataConsentRequestedFinancialAccount) SetProviderId(v string)`

-SetProviderId sets ProviderId field to given value.

-### HasProviderId

-`func (o *DataConsentRequestedFinancialAccount) HasProviderId() bool`

-HasProviderId returns a boolean if a field has been set.

-### SetProviderIdNil

-`func (o *DataConsentRequestedFinancialAccount) SetProviderIdNil(b bool)`

- SetProviderIdNil sets the value for ProviderId to be an explicit nil

-### UnsetProviderId
-`func (o *DataConsentRequestedFinancialAccount) UnsetProviderId()`

-UnsetProviderId ensures that no value is present for ProviderId, not even an explicit nil
-### GetAccountType

-`func (o *DataConsentRequestedFinancialAccount) GetAccountType() FinancialAccountTypes`

-GetAccountType returns the AccountType field if non-nil, zero value otherwise.

-### GetAccountTypeOk

-`func (o *DataConsentRequestedFinancialAccount) GetAccountTypeOk() (*FinancialAccountTypes, bool)`

-GetAccountTypeOk returns a tuple with the AccountType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetAccountType

-`func (o *DataConsentRequestedFinancialAccount) SetAccountType(v FinancialAccountTypes)`

-SetAccountType sets AccountType field to given value.

-### HasAccountType

-`func (o *DataConsentRequestedFinancialAccount) HasAccountType() bool`

-HasAccountType returns a boolean if a field has been set.
+### GetAccountTypeId

+`func (o *DataConsentRequestedFinancialAccount) GetAccountTypeId() string`

+GetAccountTypeId returns the AccountTypeId field if non-nil, zero value otherwise.

+### GetAccountTypeIdOk

+`func (o *DataConsentRequestedFinancialAccount) GetAccountTypeIdOk() (*string, bool)`

+GetAccountTypeIdOk returns a tuple with the AccountTypeId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountTypeId

+`func (o *DataConsentRequestedFinancialAccount) SetAccountTypeId(v string)`

+SetAccountTypeId sets AccountTypeId field to given value.

+### HasAccountTypeId

+`func (o *DataConsentRequestedFinancialAccount) HasAccountTypeId() bool`

+HasAccountTypeId returns a boolean if a field has been set.

+### SetAccountTypeIdNil

+`func (o *DataConsentRequestedFinancialAccount) SetAccountTypeIdNil(b bool)`

+ SetAccountTypeIdNil sets the value for AccountTypeId to be an explicit nil

+### UnsetAccountTypeId
+`func (o *DataConsentRequestedFinancialAccount) UnsetAccountTypeId()`

+UnsetAccountTypeId ensures that no value is present for AccountTypeId, not even an explicit nil
 ### GetAccountIdentifier

 `func (o *DataConsentRequestedFinancialAccount) GetAccountIdentifier() string`